Go-or-Grow Models in Biology: a Monster on a Leash: Traveling wave analysis and invasion speeds

 As in the fast transition rate scaling (Section~\ref{sec:fast_trans_rate}), we require that $\alpha$, $\beta$, and $g$ are sufficiently smooth to allow for a Taylor expansion at $(U_0,V_0)$.
 In addition, we require each order of $\delta$ to vanish independently.
 With both of these assumptions, the zeroth order of $\delta$ reads

 The effective result of scaling is removing the diffusion term from the analysis, reducing the dimension of the phase space of the problem by one.
-In this case, we reduce the phase space to two dimensions, allowing for the examination of the shape of the traveling wave solutions.
+In this case, we reduce the phase space to two dimensions, allowing for the examination of the shape of the traveling wave solutions. \paragraph{Example} We illustrate the large wave speed approximation in the case of the constant rates go-or-grow model \eqref{constantrates-model} with $\mu = 0$ and logistic growth function, ${g(u+v)v = (1 -(u+v))v}$.
+In this example, system \eqref{gen-large-speed1} becomes